luke10x/schwember/docs/JOURNAL.md

   of the box dimensions
 - But I may need to add center adjustment for non-centered meshes
 - But I can leave this for later

+To make from bouncing to swicth to rolling it loses speed
+-  tied setting damping, rolling friction, CCD motion threshold, and CCD swept sphere radius
+- but no significant results, but restitution works